As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 - In a research study published by the University of Zurich in 2013, researchers found that more than half of a selected group of online therapy participants reported better results than those who underwent face-to-face therapy.

 - In a separate study conducted by the American Psychiatric Association in 2017, participants were assigned one of two types of therapy for treatment of depression: the first group was assigned face-to-face therapy and the other group was assigned online video therapy.
-It was found that online therapy was just as good of a treatment for depression as face-to-face therapy.
+It was found that online therapy was just as effective as face-to-face therapy for treating depression.
 The clinical outcome (reduction of depressive symptoms) was exactly the same in both groups.

 If you are in a hurry, my two favorite online therapy services in this review are as follows:

 - BetterHelp – Without a doubt, BetterHelp is my favorite online therapy service.
 I have been a member for many years, and I have built a wonderful relationship with my online counselor.
 BetterHelp separates itself from other online counseling services by offering unlimited online therapy sessions between you and your therapist.
-You can communicate via telephone, text messaging or video chat.
-BetterHelp does not lock you into any lengthy contacts.
-Presently, BetterHelp has over 4,000 licensed and certified therapists that you can choose from.
-BetterHelp is secured by 256-bit encryption and is fully HIPAA compliant.
-Give them a try today!
+You can communicate with your counselor via live chat, telephone, text messaging or video chat.
+Presently, there are over 18,000 licensed and certified therapists available on the platform, each possessing a minimum of 2,000 hours of real-world experience.
+You are not locked into any lengthy contacts and you can cancel anytime.
+BetterHelp is fully HIPAA compliant and secured by 256-bit encryption.
+No software is required other than a web-browser.

-My Recommended Top 7 Best Online Therapy Comparison Chart
+My Recommended Top 9 Best Online Therapy Services Comparison Chart

-In the comparison chart below, I breakdown my seven best online therapy services into five separate categories.
-For clarity, I am including a brief explanation of each one of these categories:
+In the comparison chart below, I breakdown my recommended top 9 best online therapy services into five separate categories.
+For clarity, I am including a brief explanation of each of these five categories:

 - My Score: My overall score/rating for the service

-- Therapy Modalities: How you will communicate with your therapist (live chat, video, messaging and telephone)
+- Therapy Modalities: How will you communicate with your therapist?
+Such as live chat, video conferencing, messaging and phone calls

-- Counseling Suitable For: Does the site offer counseling for individuals or couples (or both)?
+- Intended For: Does the site offer counseling services for individuals, couples or teenagers?

 - Total Therapists: How many fully licensed therapists are available on the platform?